Meng (designer): Collections

 Meng's first collection was loungewear.
 Later the company added beachwear, homeware and are now developing a women's ready-to-wear range.
 Meng has also exhibited their loungewear collection at New York Trade event Curve Expo.
 A capsule collection of made-to-order evening gowns was recently shown alongside their lounge and beach ranges at London Fashion Week.
 Their first menswear collection was shown at London Collection's Men in June 2016 and will be stocked at Harrods & Matches Fashion in November 2016.

 Loungewear

 Loungewear was MENG's first collection and has the largest variety of styles.
 The loungewear shapes are designed to be worn at home and include kimonos and wraps, pajama sets and slips with elaborate prints in many colours.

-Prints and manufacturing
+Printing

 MENG's prints contain motifs from nature, art, culture, fashion, interiors and architecture.
 These elements are used by MENG's in-house artists and designers to create prints and designs with multiple influences.

 The artists hand-draw each piece in the London studio several months in advance of the collection launch.
 The surface design on the silk is printed at a specialist mill in the UK.
 The printed silks then come back to London, where they are made into the final garments in factories or the brand's studio.